Type physicalism: Multiple realizability

 One of the most influential and common objections to the type identity theory is the argument from multiple realizability.
-The multiple realizability thesis asserts that mental states can be realized in multiple kinds of systems, not just brains, for example.
+The multiple realizability thesis asserts that mental states can be realized in multiple kinds of systems, not just brains.
 Since the identity theory identifies mental events with certain brain states, it does not allow for mental states to be realized in organisms or computational systems that do not have a brain.
 This is in effect an argument that the identity theory is too narrow because it does not allow for organisms without brains to have mental states.
 However, token identity (where only particular tokens of mental states are identical with particular tokens of physical events) and functionalism both account for multiple realizability.

 The response of type identity theorists, such as Smart, to this objection is that, while it may be true that mental events are multiply realizable, this does not demonstrate the falsity of type identity.
 As Smart states: